Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/Sandland-Fallout-4-SFW.md

 - Please tweak the Survival Panel MCM only if you are not satisfied with our Setup.
 We made it waaaaaaay less annoying then Vanilla, and by that i mean it.
 Only fiddle with it if you want to have Increased Needs.

 - SKK Settlement Attack System has a Feature where you can change which Faction can attack you.
-I turned BOS, Railroad and Minuteman off bcs you are not Hostile again them early on.
+I turned BOS, Railroad and Minuteman off bcs you are not Hostile with them early on.
 You can turn it on if it happens.

 - If you dont like the Speed and want Time to freeze in Buildmode, turn down Speed and Freeze Time in the Workshop Plus MCM.

 - Vault 111 , right where the Elevator is, is a Sliver chest behind a Fallen Tree.
 It has the Univeral Workbench Items.
 Please get them they will help you with Ammo Crafting, Outfit crafting and accessing Modded Guns/Armors that cannot be found in the World.

-## Buttons

-Quickchange = F3

-Screenarcher Menu = F4

-Wheel Menu = G

-Penetration Setup = B

-Liga = H

-- Quickchange Menu is really nice if you wanna see your Character while changing Clothing on them.
-- Screenarcher Menu is needet for Posing and if you wanna change your Bodytype.
-Its Under Looks BodyMorphs and then Press E and apply some and play around.
-- Wheel Menu is for quickly changing Weapons or use Items.
-Also put the Game into Slow Motion.
-- Penetration Setup is explained in the Information Category in this Readme.
-- Liga is a Menu for Managing Companions.
-You can also adjust the Liga MCM to your liking, be careful not making them OP tho, Inifnite Ammo is a must have to be ticked on tho.

-#### Goals and Issues

-Please Test/Cheat all the Weapons.
-We need reports in the Discord of Weapons that are invisibile, Broken Animations, Crash your Game upon Inspecting or Modifing on the Workbench. ( If you think Weapon is broken, unequip it and reequip it.
-Helps often )

-#### Please read very carefully from here on!!!!!!!!!!!!!!!!!

-#### If you play the List and press New Game, Wait 20-30 Seconds and hit Enter a couple Times.
-Then you get to the Char Screen.
-I know its odd but its the Way it works.
-The Screen might freeze once, u need to wait until the Wheel in the Bottom right moves again, and then hit E or Enter.

-After you start the Game, and made your Character,it will run all the Mods.
-That is normal.
-You only apply the Sandland Remake Preset in the MCM Settings, after you leave Vault 111 thank you very much.

-#### Survival Mode

-I dont know if it works, but it probably will.

 #### Vault 111 Bugs aka Monster aka Boombug aka Forager Ant